usnistgov/mass/README.md

 These are all probably out of date.
 They live in `mass/mass/demo`.
 If you want to contribute to mass, but don't want to do a bunch of programming, updating the demos would be a huge help!

 # Development Tips

+## Running Tests
+Run tests from within the source directory with `pytest`

+### Auto-run subsets of tests
 `pytest-watch --pdb -- mass/off` run from the source directory will run only the tests in `mass/off`, automatically, each time a file is saved.
 Upon any error it will drop into pdb for debugging.
 You will need to `pip install pytest-watch` first.

+## Install location
+If you intall in a venv, the install location will be inside the `venv/src/mass` where `venv` is the name of your venv.
+Otherwise will will just be in mass relative to where you run the pip command.

+## -e
+The -e command makes development really easy, you can change python files, then the next time you import mass the new files will be used.
+If you change Cython files or other complied files you should install again.
+Either do `pip install -e .` from within the soure directory, or call `python setup.py develop` from within the directory.

+## reload
+You may find `reload(mass.mathstat)` useful for interactive code development, but be aware it can't reload complied files.